codepr/ev/README.md

-Light event-loop library loosely inspired by the excellent libuv, in a single **small** (< 1000 sloc) header, based on the common IO multiplexing imlementations available, epoll on linux, kqueue on BSD-like and OSX, poll/select as a fallback, dependencies-free.
+Light event-loop library loosely inspired by the excellent libuv, in a single **small** (< 1000 sloc) header, based on the common IO multiplexing implementations available, epoll on linux, kqueue on BSD-like and OSX, poll/select as a fallback, dependencies-free.

 ## Running examples